sapansanu/ToyRobot/README.md

-#Toy Robot Simulator
+# Toy Robot Simulator

-☻ The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.
+• The application is a simulation of a toy robot moving on a square tabletop, of dimensions 5 units x 5 units.

-☻ The robot is free to roam around the surface of the table, but must be prevented from falling to destruction.
+• The robot is free to roam around the surface of the table, but must be prevented from falling to destruction.

-There are four buttons to control the robot:
+• There are four buttons to control the robot:

 1. MOVE will move the toy robot one unit forward in the direction it is currently facing.